Getting help with divorce costs

-A common worry for many of our clients when they separate is how much their divorce or case will cost them and how they will find the money to fund their case.
+When somebody applies for a divorce, one of the most common worries they will have is how much their divorce will cost and how they will find the money to pay for it.

-This list is not exhaustive and we will be happy to discuss your funding options with you at your initial meeting with one of our Family Law team.
-We can agree with you what level of service you require in order to match your needs and your budget.
+Please note that this list is by no means exhaustive, and of course our Family Law solicitors will be happy to discuss your funding options at your initial meeting.
+We can work together to agree the level of service you’ll require, in order to match your needs and your budget.

-All Attwaters Jameson Hill’s Family Law solicitors are members of Resolution and subscribe to a code of conduct which requires them to avoid aggressive costs and to balance the benefits of taking any steps against the likely costs.
+At Attwaters Jameson Hill, our primary aim is to achieve the outcome you desire for a reasonable fee that fits in with your financial situation.
+As members of Resolution, all our lawyers subscribe to a strict code of conduct which requires them to avoid aggression and to balance the benefits of taking any steps against the likely costs of doing so.

-We offer a fixed fee service for divorce proceedings which will help you budget.
-You can also arrange to make payments to us by way of an agreed fixed monthly amount by way of standing order.
-We can discuss with you whether or not you might be able to recover some of all of your legal costs for the divorce from your spouse.
+We understand that paying for a divorce can put a strain on people’s finances.
+That’s why we offer a fixed-fee service for divorce proceedings to help you budget.
+You can also agree to pay your legal costs via standing order, for a pre-agreed fixed monthly sum.
+We can also discuss whether you may be able to recover some or all of your legal costs from your spouse.

-If your income exceeds your essential outgoings and/or you have built up savings then you can fund your case by either monthly instalments from your income or payment from your savings.
+If your income exceeds your essential outgoings, and/or you have some savings put aside, then you can fund your case by way of monthly installments, either from your income or your savings.

-If your income and/or savings are not enough to fund your case then you can explore the possibility of a litigation loan.
-There are specialist litigation loan companies who may loan you money to fund you case if you sign an agreement to repay the loan plus interest from any money you receive at the end of the case.
-We can provide you with details of litigation loan companies if you would like more information.
+If your income or savings are not enough to fund your case, then you may be able to take out a litigation loan.
+There are specialist litigation loan companies who may loan you money to fund your case, on the condition that you sign an agreement to repay the loan plus interest from any money you receive at the end of the case.
+We can provide you with details of litigation loan companies should this be of interest to you.

-We accept payment by credit card if you want to incur short term borrowings – many credit card companies now offer a nil percentage deal for a short period which you could use to your advantage and then repay with any money you receive at the end of the case.
+We do accept payments via credit card if you are comfortable with incurring short-term borrowings.
+Many credit card companies now offer a nil percentage deal for a short period, which you could use to your advantage and repay with any money you receive at the end of the case.

 You can apply for an unsecured loan from a bank or building society in order to fund your case.

 You may have family members who are able to loan you money to help meet your costs.
-It is important that any loans of this type are recorded in a proper loan agreement and then they take be taken into account in any financial settlement.
+It is important that any loans of this type are recorded in a proper loan agreement in order for them to be taken into account in any financial settlement.

 ‘Sears Tooth’ agreement

-In suitable cases we may be able to enter a written agreement with you that you can pay your legal fees (plus interest) to us from any settlement you receive.
-We assess this on a case by case basis.
+In suitable cases, we may be able to enter into a written agreement with you that you can pay your legal fees (plus interest) using the settlement you receive from your case.
+We will assess this on a case-by-case basis.

-If you are unable to secure a loan or any other kind of agreement to fund your case and the other party is in a better financial position than you, you may be able to apply to the court for a Legal Services Order requiring the other party to pay you either a lump sum or a regular amount to pay your legal fees.
-We can advise you about your prospects of success in making such an application.
+If you are unable to secure a loan or any other kind of agreement to fund your case, and the other party is in a better financial position than you, you may be able to apply to the court for a Legal Services Order.
+This essentially requires the other party to pay you either a lump sum or a regular amount to help you pay your legal fees.
+We can advise you on your likely prospects of success before you make the application.

-If your case is suitable, we may be able to offer you advice on a consultancy basis if you wish to conduct the case yourself.
-This has the effect of reducing your legal fees.
+In suitable cases, we may be able to offer you advice on a consultancy basis if you wish to conduct your case yourself.
+This will help reduce your legal fees.